Life on Earth is sustained by complex interactions between organisms

 associations (e.g., parasiteOf) between 970 primary taxa (e.g., Acari)

-discovery, the first 500 claims available on the html page at indexed-interactions.html are shown
+discovery, a preview of claims available in the gzipped html page at indexed-interactions.html.gz are

 The exhaustive list was used to create the following data summaries